Mount Holly Project Overview

-The City is coordinating with the railroad to enhance the visibility of this underpass with fresh paint.
+The City coordinated with the railroad to enhance the visibility of this underpass with fresh paint.
 This will help guide visitors to the trailhead of the greenway.

 NC 273 Road Improvements

-This project is managed by the North Carolina Department of Transportation (NCDOT), not the City of Mount Holly.
+This project was managed by the North Carolina Department of Transportation (NCDOT), not the City of Mount Holly.
 Visit their website for full details.

 The City partnered with the housing developer of the River Park neighborhood to construct a paved greenway connection between River Park and Woodland Park.
 This connection is considered a spur that will eventually connect into the greenway system along the Catawba River.